MikeAustin71/Dotfiles/Linux/ArchLinux/Btrfs01-Clone01/Components/tmux_dotfiles/tmux/tmuxnotes.md

 <prefix> + !Copy
 ```

-Once entered, the effect will take place immediately and we’ll see the new windows.
+Once entered, the effect will take place immediately, and we’ll see the new windows.

 ### 6.4.
 Switching to Different Pane